 - Abandon your online shopping cart: This works all year not just for black Friday but did you know that a ton of stores will email you a discount code if you add stuff to your cart then close your browser and abandon it.
 This is mostly smaller stores but worth a shot!

 - If you know you want a certain store’s discount, sign up for their emails a week or two before: I know I know it’s annoying to get store emails.
 So here’s what you do.
 Create a throwaway e-mail address and sign up for all the stores you like.
 That way you have the discount codes but none of the annoyance.
-But make sure to read this post about scams to avoid during holiday shopping.

 - Divide and conquer: If you MUST go to stores maybe divide a few up with a friend and each check out the sales, deals, etc. You can get what the other person needs and save time.